tcpninja/tcpninja/README.md

 ---

-⭐️ *If you’re building something ambitious and security-conscious, let’s talk.*
+⭐️ *If you’re building ambitious products and believe security should be leverage, not liability — let’s talk.*